Digital-Grinnell/dlad-blog/content/posts/034-Building-ISLE-1.2.0-ld.md

 ```
 docker logs isle-apache-ld
 ```
-When complete this log dump should end with something like:
+When complete this log dump should end with a line something like this:
 ```
 [%timestamp%] [core:notice] [pid %%%] AH00094: Command line: '/usr/sbin/apache2 -D FOREGROUND'
 ```

+## Step 8.
+Run Islandora / Drupal Site Install Script

 <!-- This is the end of the NEW document.
 What follows is from the old document...